jacktse0225/Weather-Data-ETL-Pipeline-with-Airflow-and-dbt/README.md

 **Description:** This task imports the data stored in the AWS S3 bucket into a PostgreSQL database.
 The run_data_import function executes a Python script (data_import.py) located in the /opt/airflow/data_import directory.
 The script retrieves the data from S3 and loads it into the PostgreSQL database, preparing it for transformation.

+### Task 3: Data Transformation
+**Operator:** DockerOperator

+**Image:** ghcr.io/dbt-labs/dbt-postgres:1.4.7

+**Description:** This task transforms the data in the PostgreSQL database using dbt (data build tool).
+The dbt_run task uses a Docker container to run dbt commands, specifying the project and profiles directories. dbt applies transformation models to the raw data, producing clean and structured data ready for analysis.

 ## Technologies Used

 - **Apache Airflow**: For orchestrating the ETL pipeline.